trobbins/dataprotocols/source/data-query-protocol.rst

 A first question that needs to be brought forward is how the dataset that is going to be manipulated is identified.
-Many languages, such as SQL, identify a dataset using a simple name.
+Many languages, such as SQL, identify a dataset using a simple database and table name.
 Other languages, such as SPARQL, identify a dataset using URIs.

 When URIs are chosen to identify resources, the data query protocol might also choose to embrace the RESTful principles.
 It can become an extra layer upon REST (these protocols usually